SkiFire13/fmcps-assignment2/report.typ

 #figure(automata.r2-alternate, caption: "Automaton for alternating two events.")

 There's however no way to directly express the "at station $j$" edges since we cannot distinguish at which station the $charge{i}$ event was performed.
 We thus have to also track in which position the rover is currently at, which can be done by creating 3 copies of the $Position{i}$ plant states, one for every state in the automaton in the figure.
+Given $S_i$ the initial state in $Position{i}$, ${S_i}I$ will be the new initial state.
+All states will be marked, since this automata is irrelevant for marking.

 More formally, for every state ${S}$ in $Position{i}$ we add three states: ${S}I$, ${S}N1$ and ${S}N2$.
 For every edge between states ${S 1}$ and ${S 2}$ we add an edge between states ${S 1}{M}$ and ${S 2}{M}$ for all $M in {I, N1, N2}$, except for the following edges with $charge{i}$ events:
 - the self-edge in $X1Y1 I$, which is replaced with an edge to $X1Y1 N2$, representing the topmost edge;